kwkraus/HOW-Sessions/sessions/asp-net-core/docs/5-Production Ready Apps.md

 }
 ```

-When you launch the application, add the querystring `?throw=true` to the `index.cshtml` page to force a thrown exception.
+When you launch the application, add the querystring `?throw` to the `index.cshtml` page to force a thrown exception.
 You should be send to the Developer Exception Page to view the details.

 >Discuss the details of the Developer Exception Page and what it provides